grpc/grpc-dotnet/examples/README.md

 The gRPC-Web JavaScript client was generated from *greet.proto* using [`protoc`](https://github.com/protocolbuffers/protobuf/releases) with the [`protoc-gen-grpc-web`](https://github.com/grpc/grpc-web/releases) plugin.

+> [!NOTE]
+> Run 'npm install' and 'npm run build' in the wwwroot directory to build the required JavaScript dependencies.

 ##### Scenarios:

 * Configure ASP.NET Core server to support `grpc-web` and `grpc-web-text` content types